Kim Kardashian & Kanye West Spent The Fourth Of July In Idaho, Reports ‘TMZ’

 The vacation started off solo for the couple in Rome as they took in tourist sights such as the Trevi Fountain, and quickly moved to Capri, where they spent their days on a yacht and swimming in the crystal clear waters.
 They were later joined by Kardashian’s three children, Mason, 8, Penelope, 5, and Reign, 3.
 The group soon moved to Portofino, where they’ve been staying ever since.

-Meanwhile, back in L.A., Khloe Kardashdian and her baby daddy, Tristan Thompson, hosted a big Fourth of July party at their Calabasas home.
+Meanwhile, back in L.A., Khloe Kardashian and her boyfriend, Tristan Thompson, hosted a big Fourth of July party at their Calabasas home.
 The couple, who recently moved back to Cali after living in Cleveland for most of the year, gathered their friends and family for the bash, which included Kendall Jenner and her new boyfriend, Ben Simmons.
 Khloe revealed that everyone was having a great time and documented some of the party via her Instagram story.

-It seems that all three Kardashian sisters had very different, yet fun, experiences during the week of Fourth of July.
+It seems that all three Kardashian sisters had very different, yet fun, experiences during the week of the Fourth of July.